samiranne/l-space-flask/README.md

 Then navigate to the repo and set up your virtual environment using virtualenv:
 ```
 virtualenv .venv
-source .venv/bin/activate # if using a Windows Command Line, run .venv/Scripts/activate instead
+source .venv/bin/activate # if using a Windows Command Line, run '.venv\Scripts\activate' instead
 ```

 Verify that the virtual environment is active by checking that `(.venv)` is prepended to your bash prompt.